Today, you’re going to learn how to develop emotional resilience and stay healthy and happy during tough times.

-Along with the list of strength, write down in your journal five positive statements about yourself that are meaningful and realistic and true.
+Along with the list of strengths, write down in your journal five positive statements about yourself that are meaningful and realistic, and true.

 Examples might include “I am a responsible member of my family,” or, “I am a supportive listener,” or, “I treat others with respect and I am open to new ideas.”

 Once you’ve completed your list, meditate on each one of these statements and the evidence for its accuracy for a minute or two.
 Repeat this for seven days.